Skip to content

 It’s a known fact that Three wheelers and small lorries of owner-drivers create a massive negative impact in building skilled workers which is the lifeblood of any developing nation.
 Sad to see even the parents and the public are responsible for this by funding them for three-wheelers and lorries.

-The government should ban this menace since industrialists do not have enough professionals for most trades available for the age group of 20 to 30.
+The government should ban this menace to the population below 45 for many reasons.
+Although the government speaks of developing the production and service economy industrialists do not have enough skills for most trades available for the age group of 20 to 40.

 Some jobs are available in plenty and we all know their wages before they hit their 25th year of life, after a technical college training + two-year experience.